vitorm04/docs.pt-br/docs/framework/whats-new/index.md

         ' Using the zero-argument overload Is required to make use of the persisted key Using encryptor As ICryptoTransform = Aes.CreateEncryptor()
             If Not encryptor.CanTransformMultipleBlocks Then
-                Throw New InvalidOperationException("This is a sample, this case wasn’t handled...")
+                Throw New InvalidOperationException("This is a sample, this case wasn't handled...")
             End If
             Return encryptor.TransformFinalBlock(data, 0, data.Length)
         End Using